 When you are on the bike leg of a triathlon, the last thing you want to have to worry about is your nutrition or hydration.
 While the swimming leg does not allow for replenishing lost resources and the running leg is as easy as grabbing an offered bottle, the biking leg presents unique problems.

 To help you figure out how to best tackle this tricky situation we have a list of the 12 best triathlon hydration systems.
 Since there are numerous arrangements, we really cannot recommend a single product, so keep reading to figure out which will work best for you.

-Best Aerobar Water Bottles
+Best Aerobar Water Bottles in 2020

 1. Profile Design Aeria Hydration System

 Profile Designs is one of the top two brands of triathlon hydration systems on the market today, and they more than prove their worth with the Aeria Hydration model.
 It should be made clear up front that not only is this the most expensive triathlon hydration system on this list, but it is also incomplete.
 This is because the Aeria is also intended to be used with Profile Design’s Ultimate Stem which is actually more expensive than the rest of the hydration system.